aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-stacked-column-charts/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Master Stacked Column Charts in Java with Aspose.Slides: A Comprehensive Guide
+# How to create stacked column chart in Java with Aspose.Slides – A Comprehensive Guide

 ## Introduction

 Elevate your presentations by incorporating insightful data visualizations with the power of Aspose.Slides for Java.
-Creating professional-looking slides with stacked column charts is straightforward, whether you're preparing business reports or showcasing project statistics.

-In this tutorial, we'll explore how to use Aspose.Slides for Java to create dynamic presentations and add visually appealing stacked column charts.
-By the end of this guide, you'll be equipped with the skills needed to:
+In this guide you’ll **create stacked column chart** slides that look professional, whether you’re preparing business reports or showcasing project statistics.
+By the end of this tutorial you’ll be able to:

-- Set up your environment to use Aspose.Slides
+- Set up your environment with the Aspose Slides Maven dependency
 - Create a presentation from scratch
-- Add and customize percentage-stacked column charts
+- **Add percentage stacked chart** and customize its appearance
-- Format chart axes and data labels for clarity
+- **Format chart data labels** and **change vertical axis format**

-Let's dive into creating presentations that captivate your audience.
+- **Save presentation as PPTX** with a single line of code

+Let’s walk through each step so you can start building compelling presentations right away.

+## Quick Answers
+- **What library do I need?** `aspose-slides` Maven/Gradle dependency (see “aspose slides maven dependency” below)
+- **Which chart type is used?** `ChartType.PercentsStackedColumn` for a percentage‑stacked column chart
+- **How do I change the axis number format?** Use `IAxis.setNumberFormat()` and disable linking to source
+- **Can I customize data labels?** Yes – iterate through `IChartDataPoint` objects and set a custom `ITextFrame`
+- **How do I save the file?** Call `presentation.save("output.pptx", SaveFormat.Pptx)`

+## What is a stacked column chart?
+A stacked column chart visualizes multiple data series stacked on top of each other in vertical columns.
+When you use the **percentage‑stacked** variant, each column always totals 100 %, making it easy to compare proportional contributions across categories.

+## Why use Aspose.Slides for Java?
+Aspose.Slides provides a pure‑Java API that works on any platform without Microsoft Office installed.
+It offers fine‑grained control over chart objects, supports a wide range of formats, and lets you generate presentations programmatically—perfect for automated reporting or server‑side document generation.

 ## Prerequisites
-Before we begin, ensure you have the following:
-- **Java Development Kit (JDK):** Version 8 or higher.
+- **Java Development Kit (JDK):** 8 or higher
-- **IDE:** Any Integrated Development Environment like IntelliJ IDEA or Eclipse.
+- **IDE:** IntelliJ IDEA, Eclipse, or any Java‑compatible editor
-- **Maven/Gradle:** For managing dependencies (optional but recommended).
+- **Build Tool:** Maven or Gradle (optional but recommended)
-- **Basic Java Knowledge:** Familiarity with Java programming concepts.
+- **Basic Java knowledge** – you should be comfortable with classes and methods

 ## Setting Up Aspose.Slides for Java
-To get started, you need to include the Aspose.Slides library in your project.
-Here’s how:
+To start, add the Aspose.Slides library to your project.

-**Maven:**
+### Aspose Slides Maven Dependency
-Add this dependency to your `pom.xml` file:
+Add the following to your `pom.xml` (this is the **aspose slides maven dependency** you’ll need):

 ```xml
 <dependency>
     <groupId>com.aspose</groupId>